linkinf88k/building-a-metrics-dashboard/README.md

 TROUBLE TICKET

-Name: Request endpoint star fail throw 405 Method Not Allowed
+Name: Request Endpoint Star Failure Throw 405 Method Not Allowed

-Date: May 05 2024, 14:30 PM
+Date: May 5, 2024, 14:30 PM.

-Subject: Backend can't acces MongoDB
+Subject: Backend cannot access MongoDB.

 Affected Area: Backend Service

 Severity: High

-Description: As we port-forwarding the application accessing /star endpoint, it throw 405 error which is caused by the mongodb://example-mongodb-svc.default.svc.cluster.local:27017/example-mongodb URL is not exist in the cluster.
-We need to make the MongoDB URL available for the cluster.
+The mongodb://example-mongodb-svc.default.svc.cluster.local:27017/example-mongodb throws a 405 error when the application accesses the /star endpoint after being port-forwarded.
+URL does not exist in the cluster.
+We need to make the MongoDB URL available to the Cluster.

 ## Creating SLIs and SLOs